9536240277/AssesmentKent/README.md

 ### Prerequisites

+You must have NodeJS and React-Native installed in your system.
+You can find the instructions to install both of them on thier official website.
-We hae two folders inside repository on backend and one frontend user need to run the below command in both for installation of the npm packages.
+We have two folders inside repository on backend and one frontend user need to run the below command in both for installation of the npm packages.
 * npm
   ```sh
   npm install